 So how do we overcome the unconscious biases that keep women away from software?

 Great things are already being done.
-Take the BBC micro:bit, which is given away to 11 year old children in the UK to teach them about programming.
+Take the BBC micro:bit, which was given away to 11 year old children in the UK to teach them about programming.
 It echoes back to the BBC Micro days that helped me get enthused about writing software back in the 80’s.
 Having coding as part of the curriculum will expose girls to what they can achieve and dispel some of the myths.

 But is even this too late for many girls who might find computing a wonderful and fulfilling career?